Mladen II Šubić of Bribir: Reign

 Apart from Trogir, he also faced problems with the Croatian nobility.
 He inherited a dispute from his father regarding Jablanac, with the noble Frederick III (Frankopan) of Krk, although this did not pose any significant threat.
 A larger threat emerged from a rebellion of counts Nelipić and Kurjaković in the winter of 1316–1317, probably in connection with his conflicts against the Slavonian Babonić nobles.
-Howerer, it was concluded shortly thereafter, and the mutineers did not seem to have fallen in his disfavor.
+However, it was concluded shortly thereafter, and the mutineers did not seem to have fallen in his disfavor.

 Following the death of Stephen Dragutin, he occupied the northern territories of today's Bosnia and Hercegovina, Usora and Soli.
 This act prompted a retaliation of the neighboring Raška, which attacked Šubić's territories from Ston.
 In 1318, he joined the crusade of Phillip of Taranto, titular Latin Emperor and cousin of his wife, against the King of Rascia, Milutin.
 Mladen invaded Raška from his territories in Zahumlje and was initially successful, but had to withdraw in the subsequent years.
 In the aftermath, his younger brother George II (who was the prince of Omiš) was given as a hostage to the opposing side as part of the peace negotiations, and was subsequently transferred to the city of Dubrovnik for safe keeping.

 Mladen's rule was unpopular with Bosnia's nobility, specifically among the supporters of the former Bosnian ban Stephen Kotromanić.
 As a result, he placed Kotromanić under his patronage and arranged a marriage between him and one of the daughters of Meinhard of Ortenburg.
 He also took a tolerant stance towards Bosnia's krstjani (members of the Bosnian Church), which brought him into conflict with the Pope.
 Later, in order to restore and quiet situation in Bosnia, he appointed Stephen in 1322 as the Bosnian Ban.